silentorb/web-dev-guidelines/git.md

 * Commit messages should be meaningful and distinct
 * Break large tasks into multiple PRs
 * In general, branch names should be prefixed with either `feature/` or `bug/`
-* PR branches should be free of TypeScript errors
+* PRs should be free of TypeScript errors
 * Repos for production backend or frontend code should be created with `prod`, `staging`, and `dev` branches and no `master` or `main` branch
   * Repos for libraries that are not directly deployed can use a `master` branch
-* When a merged PR is squashed, developers need to be sure to promptly merge squashed merges back into their development branches or there will be history conflicts
+* When a merged PR is squashed, developers need to be sure to promptly merge squashed merges back into their development branches or there will be Git history conflicts

 ## When Accepting a PR